-To release the parking brake lock Release the parking brake lever by lightly pulling in the lever (1) and pressing the release button (2).
+To release the parking brake

+Release the parking brake lever by lightly pulling in the lever.

-▶ Before riding, check that the parking brake indicator is turned off and make sure that the parking brake is fully released so there is no drag on the rear wheel.
+Before riding, check that the parking brake indicator is turned off and make sure that the parking brake is fully released so there is no drag on the rear wheel.